qazwsx406/startup/notes.md

 # CS 260 Notes
+These are my notes for CS260

+# Github Repository Assignment
 I have learned how to use basic git commands.
 https://git-school.github.io/visualizing-git/
 This website was really helpful in visualizing what happens which each command